Zero-1729/soundplay/docs/Dev Handbook.md

 The Audio player can be controlled from the host media keys (prev, play/pause, next) or through the playback Menu Item.

+#### Audio Context Change

+Q) What happens if the playing track is not in the filteredPool?

+A) The first track in the current (new) filteredPool is played.

 ## Audio playback behavaiour

 Tracks that are no longer in the same path on the filesystem are skipped (then track item is dimmed).
 This causes the track listing to re-adjust according to the listing criteria: alphabetic and meta criteria, such as Album, Artist, Title and Genre.